Dealing With Anxiety

 Step One: Keep the Noise Familiar

 • Use a fan or white-noise machine near their resting spot.
+White noise is good to shield outside noises.

 • Create a calm playlist and use it only when you’re gone (it becomes a cue).
+Make them believe they are not alone.

 Over time, the background sound becomes a cue: “This is my chill time while they’re out.”